geoffswc/2024-UCSF-DSOS-Python-SQL-Fall-Workshops/README.md

 We created this notebook locally with Jupyter Notebook through Anaconda Navigator.
 It contains code for installing pandasql, reading a csv file into a pandas dataframe through a web url, and creating various analytical queries on the covid testing dataset from Carbon Health.

+## Python and Web APIs, Part 1 (10/18/24)

+In this workshop, we created four notebooks to investigate how to work with Python Dictionaries to query and parse JSON data from Web APIs.
+We used the API from the National Library of Medicine's RXNorm database and the Industry Documents Library SOLR based web service for searching documents.

+### Python-Dictionaries.ipynb
+We created this notebook to illustrate the drawbacks of using lists or dataframes for storing data based on key/value pairs, and created a dictionary to hold the caffeine content of different beverages in a table from the Mayo Clinic page.

+### Caffeine-Dictionary.ipynb
+We created this notbook on google colab to see how the generative AI coding assistant would translate the information on caffeine content into a dictionary.
+Interestingly, the data was largely but not completely accurate and contained information for beverages not listed on the Mayo Clinic page.

+### Web-API-Python.ipynb
+In this workbook, we queried the National Library of Medicine's public API for information on prescription drugs and read the results into a JSON document that we converted into a python dictionary.
+We created a look to extract the synonyms listed for various drugs.
+We had the change to look into a deeply nested and fairly complicated JSON document.

+### Industry-Documents-API.ipynb
+We created this workbook on google colab.
+We queried and parsed information from the Industry Documents Library API, and used generative AI to parse and extract data.